 You can change filenames either manually or automatically.

-To change a filename manually just type or paste new file name in the cell.
+To change a filename manually, type or paste a new file name in the cell.
 You can also correct multiple filenames with Find & Replace feature.

 To rename files in automatic mode, select them, click the round button next to a filename and choose renaming options.

-All edited cells are marked with the grey background.
+Use the app to identify inaccuracies and duplicates in your audio tags.
+All the changes you have made are highlighted with a grey background.
 We recommend revising all those cells carefully before saving the changes.
 Once changes have been saved, they cannot be reverted.

-Tag Editor allows creating M3U, XSPF, PLS, ASX and WPL playlists.
+Tag Editor allows exporting to M3U, XSPF, PLS, ASX, WPL playlists, CSV and Text files.

-To add tracks in a playlist or create a new playlist choose File > Export To > Playlist File... in Tag Editor menu bar.
+To add tracks to a playlist or create a new playlist choose File > Export To > Playlist File... in the Tag Editor menu bar.